Debmalya8145/fastapi-CRUD-app-1/README.md

-# FastAPI User Management API
+# FastAPI Application for CRUD operations

 ## Overview
 This project is a RESTful API built using FastAPI for managing users.
 It provides CRUD operations (Create, Read, Update, Delete) for user data and follows best practices for system design and scalability.